julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, May 04, 2025.
+Monday, May 05, 2025.
 Quote of the day:

-> "Half the lies they tell about me aren't true." - Yogi Berra
+> "Do your work with your whole heart, and you will succeed - there's so little competition." - Elbert Hubbard